zhaozg/lua-ipc/README.md

 *   spawn subprocesses and communicate with them using unnamed pipes

-The implementation should be portable to Lua 5.1-5.3 on recent Windows and POSIX machines (tested on Win 7 and Ubuntu Linux).
+The implementation should be portable to Lua 5.1-5.3 on recent Windows and POSIX machines (tested on Win 7, Ubuntu Linux, FreeBSD, and OSX).

   [1]: http://w3.impa.br/~diego/software/luasocket/
   [2]: http://keplerproject.github.io/luafilesystem/